Corona (covid-19) – what applies in my situation

-When applying for work assessment allowance, you will receive several documents and decisions from NAV.
-View the list of the various decisions and documents and what you may appeal against.
+During the process, you will receive several documents and decisions from NAV.
+See the overview of the various decisions and documents and what you can appeal.

-You may apply for work assessment allowance at any time if your work capability has been impaired by at least 50 per cent.
-The earliest you may receive work assessment allowance is from the day you submit your application.
+You can apply for AAP at any time if your ability to work has been impaired by at least 50 per cent.
+The earliest point at which you may receive AAP is from and including the day you apply.

-If you are receiving sickness benefit and are still ill at the end of the sickness benefit year, work assessment allowance may be a relevant benefit.
-You must apply for work assessment allowance yourself, read more about the transition from sickness benefit to work assessment allowance.
+If you are receiving sickness benefits and are still ill at the end of the sickness benefit year, you may be eligible for AAP.
+You must apply for AAP yourself.
+Read more about the transition from sickness benefits to the work assessment allowance.